 - Call your doctor if the bite or scratch broke or punctured the skin, even if the area is small.
 A child who is bitten by an animal may need antibiotics, a tetanus booster, or sometimes, a series of rabies shots.
 A bite or scratch on a child's face, hand, or foot is particularly at risk for infection and should be checked by your doctor as soon as possible.

 - If your child was bitten or scratched by an unfamiliar or wild animal, note the location of the animal.
 Some animals may have to be captured, confined, and observed for rabies.
 But do not try to capture the animal yourself.
 Instead, call the animal control office or animal warden in your area.

-- your child has a weakened immune system or other medical condition that might make an infection more likely
+- Your child has a weak immune system or other medical condition that might make an infection more likely.